Are you are in the right place? This page explains what to do if you are a member of the public with an idea for a new TV programme.

 There are a number of ways you can contribute to BBC News.
 Have you got a story to tell or is there something you think the BBC should follow up?
 Have you seen or been involved in a news event?
 Is something significant, bizarre or unusual happening where you live?
 If so find out how you can get in contact with BBC News.

-The BBC College of Production is a free online learning resource for radio, TV and online production offering videos, podcasts and articles from broadcasting innovators and experts and is a great place to find further advice and tips.
+The BBC College of Production is a free online learning resource for radio, TV and online production offering videos, podcasts and articles from broadcasting innovators.

 If you are a member of the public with a programme idea you could work with an independent production company to get your idea to the screen.
 An independent production company will provide the support and expertise needed to realise your programme idea.